DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake: DatAasee DatAasee

 \subsubsection{Data-Tier}

 }

-A database stores all types of metadata summarized in Section~3.
+Similar to Prabhune et al. (2016), \texttt{DatAasee} is based on a \textbf{NoSQL} database system, which stores all types of metadata summarized in Section~3.
 Here the inter-object relations suggest support of a graph model (Ravat and Zhao 2019), while the intra-object attributes imply a document (or relational) model.
 A property-graph database matches both needs by using documents as nodes and edges.
 Thus, the proposed metadata model translates as follows: The intra-object attributes correspond to the nodes (vertices), and the inter-object relations are realized by edges, cf.~entity-relationship model.

-Practically, the DBMS \textbf{ArcadeDB} (Garulli and others, n.d.) is employed in \texttt{DatAasee}.
-ArcadeDB is a multi-model \textbf{NoSQL} database featuring a hierarchy of models: An overarching graph model with a document model for nodes and edges, and a key-value model for document contents, which results in a property-graph.

-A specialty of ArcadeDB is its polyglotism: While the native query language is a dialect of \textbf{SQL}, \textbf{Gremlin} and \textbf{Cypher} are also supported.
-So, the commonplace SQL eases entry, while specific graph query-languages are available, too.
+Practically, the DBMS \textbf{ArcadeDB} (Garulli et al. n. d.) is employed in \texttt{DatAasee}.
+ArcadeDB is a multi-model \textbf{NoSQL} database featuring a hierarchy of models: An overarching graph model with a document model for nodes and edges, and a key-value model for document contents, resulting in a property-graph.
+A specialty of ArcadeDB is its polyglotism: While the native query language is a dialect of \textbf{SQL}, (Open-)\textbf{Cypher}, \textbf{MQL} (Mongo), \textbf{GraphQL}, and (a subset of) \textbf{Redis} commands are also supported.

 \hypertarget{data-model}{ \paragraph{Data Model} }

 The data model of the \texttt{DatAasee} data-tier follows the metadata-lake schema proposed in Section~3 and Section~4: Intra-object metadata is stored in a vertex, and inter-object metadata is encoded by edges.
 The vertices consist of descriptive, technical, processual, social, and raw metadata, where the descriptive metadata key-value pairs are derived from the DataCite 4.5 metadata kernel (DataCite Metadata Working Group 2024).
 Furthermore, administrative metadata is omitted, since all metadata records are unrestrictedly available to all users for reading (license and rights fields are kept as descriptive metadata).